-Summer is between June and August and it is the peak of the festival season in the Chicago area with major events taking place in the parks and neighbourhoods every weekend, in spite of the heat and humidity from the Lake.
-Taste of Chicago, taking place mid-July at the lakefront is an outdoor food festival which showcases the variety of cuisines and local flavours accompanied by live music.
-Fly to Chicago’s most popular festival so expect crowds of visitors in the area and rise in flight prices.
+If you’ve been to New York then why not book cheap flights to Chicago, the nation’s second city?
+The skyscraper metropolis is a feat of modern architecture, as well as home to what was once the world’s tallest building, Sears Tower.
+It is not a traditional tourist destination but as the hub of the Midwest, Chicago much to offer as a holiday destination.
+Featuring world-class art galleries and science museums, huge parks and sandy beaches, it also has a multicultural vibe (thanks to the Poles, the Italians, the Greeks and the Irish among many other groups).
+Peak tourist season is summer (June to August).
+This coincides with the festival season with many major events taking place in Chicago parks and neighbourhoods every weekend, in spite of the heat and humidity.
+Taste of Chicago, an outdoor food festival which showcases the variety of cuisines and local flavours, is in mid-July at the lakefront.
+If you book flights to Chicago during this popular festival, expect crowds of visitors in the area and a rise in the price of flight tickets.
 August is host to another popular event – the Chicago Air and Water Show.
-With free admission and lakefront location, the show attracts huge numbers of fans of aviation and adventure seekers.
+With its free admission and lakefront location, the show attracts huge numbers of fans of aviation and adventure seekers.

-Flights to Chicago land at O’Hare International Airport (ORD) located in the city’s northwest corner, about 17 miles away from the Loop.
+Flights to Chicago land at O’Hare International Airport (ORD) located in the city’s northwest corner, about 17 miles away from the CBD or Chicago Loop.
+Trains and buses provide efficient transportation to city centre and suburbs.
 The Blue Line of the Chicago subway (known as the ‘L’ to locals) connects O’Hare directly to the city, and commuter rail services are easily accessible by a short shuttle ride.
-Taxi and car hire services are also available.
+Taxi and car hire services are also available from the airport.